 Before you begin

-In order to follow the steps in this tutorial, you need to have an account.
+In order to follow the steps in this tutorial, you need to create an account.
 It’s free and all you need is a valid email address.
-Log in to your account to reach the Dashboard.
+After you’ve created an account log in to reach your Dashboard.

 Select the appropriate schedule type